Diego-dcv/turbulence-is-free/README.md

 ├── README.md                  ← This file / Este archivo (ES + EN)
 ├── LICENSE                    ← CC BY 4.0
 ├── documento/
+│   ├── On the Regularity of 3D Navier–Stokes.md
-│   ├── PCC-falsacion-y-aplicaciones.docx
+│   ├── The Principle of the Cost of Concentration in Dissipative Systems.md │   ├── PCC-falsacion-y-aplicaciones.docx
 │   └── navier-stokes-conjetura.docx
 ├── codigo/